labex-labs/open-source-labs/css/30-seconds-of-css/lab-button-focus-swing-animation/intro.md

 # Introduction

-In this lab, we will learn how to create a button swing animation using CSS.
-The animation will be triggered when the button is in focus, and it will use the `transform` property to create a swinging effect.
-We will also use the `animation` and `keyframes` properties to define the animation's behavior.
+In this lab, we will explore CSS programming by learning how to create and modify stylesheets to control the appearance of web pages.
+You will gain hands-on experience with various CSS properties and selectors to create visually appealing and responsive designs.
+By the end of the lab, you will have a solid understanding of CSS and be able to apply your knowledge to create professional-looking websites.